Last updated December 1, 2021

 As the impact of COVID-19 continues to unfold, we stand in solidarity with arts and cultural organizations and artists throughout the nation.
 We will continue to provide data-driven knowledge about the health of the sector and build a running list of resources and relief funding.
-Please check the website for each grant listed for details and application dates.
+This list has been compiled in an effort to help arts organizations across the nation find emergency funding in response to the COVID-19 pandemic.
+Please check the organization's website for further information about eligibility and application details.

 Available in our platform, you can find the analytic reports you need to better understand your programmatic and financial activity.
 We have extended our trend reports from three-year views to five-year views so you can gain deeper insight into your performance over a longer timeframe.